davidsturgeon/es6-react-pres/README.md

 - Teach you (some) ES6.
 This presentation only assumes ES5 familiarity.
 - Teach you React with ES6.
 It shows you the newer paradigm of coding React using ES6 classes.
 - Teach you server-side rendering on React using Koa.
-- **Not** teach you Flux.
-We won't be going over it during this workshop.

 ## Presented at:

 - [FluentConf](http://fluentconf.com/javascript-html-2015/public/schedule/speaker/163080)
 - [OSCON](http://www.oscon.com/open-source-2015/public/schedule/detail/42482)

-## "Conference WiFi Mode"

-WiFi at conferences is notoriously :shit:ty.
-This presentation is made with that in mind.
-In order to switch to offline mode (which doesn't rely on the omdb API but instead serves dummy data) change all references of `var omdb = require('omdb-client');` to `var omdb = require('./fake-omdb-client');`.
-You may also have to mess with the paths to images a bit.
-I intend to fix that.

 ## OMDb